Dijamant: About

-Today, as a leading manufacturer in the edible oil industry, the company continuously invests in the improvement of products, as well as in the development of the production processes themselves, in accordance with the latest world trends in food technology.

 Numerous domestic and international recognitions are proof of the leadership position that Dijamant has in the production of oils, vegetable fats and margarine.

 The long-standing leadership position of the Dijamant brand in the categories of edible oil, mayonnaise, table and spreadable margarine was confirmed by the global agency Nielsen, based on data collected for the retail market, which declared Dijamant the number one brand in Serbia in 2021.

-Through agricultural and food production and through their own retail network, they continuously provide consumers with fresh, healthy and domestic products of controlled origin and quality.

 They are a significant factor in the agricultural sector, especially in the field of oilseed production, which implies the development of partnership relations with manufacturers, as well as logistical coverage for the purpose of purchase and safe storage of oilseed crops.

 Dijamant is recognized by its partners and consumers as a socially responsible company, which pays great attention to issues of environmental protection and improving the quality of life in the community.

 They are especially dedicated to the "Follow the Sunflower" projects, which is focused on the needs of people with Down syndrome and their inclusion in social processes, as well as "Young Pastry Chefs", which is dedicated to talented high school students.